+Γ

 DRAMA Unit Value ATAR Category

 Board Developed Course 2 А

 Prerequisites: Nil Exclusions: Nil

+Cost : \$25

+Course Description:

 In the Stage 6 Drama course, students will learn performance skills and about the elements of drama.
 Students study the practices of Making, Performing and Critically Studying in Drama.
 Students engage with these components through collaborative and individual experiences.

+Main Topics Covered:

-The Year 11 Course content comprises an interaction between the components of Improvisation, Play building and Acting, Elements of Production in Performance and Theatrical Traditions and Performance Styles.
+Year 11 Course: The Year 11 Course content comprises an interaction between the components of Improvisation, Play building and Acting, Elements of Production in Performance and Theatrical Traditions and Performance Styles.
 Learning comes from practical experiences in each of these areas.
 The Year 11 Course informs learning in the HSC Course.
 In the study of theoretical components, students engage in practical workshop activities and performances to assist their understanding, analysis and synthesis of material covered in areas of study.
 The Individual Project is negotiated between the student and the teacher at the beginning of the HSC course.

-In the Year 12_Course content, Australian Drama and Theatre and Studies in Drama and Theatre involves theoretical study through practical exploration of themes, issues, styles and movements of traditions of theatre, exploring relevant acting techniques, performance styles and spaces.

-The Group Performance, of between three and six students, involves creating a piece of original theatre of 8 to 12 minutes duration.
-It provides an opportunity for each student to demonstrate her performance skills and collaborate with other students throughout the process.
-For the Individual Project, students demonstrate their expertise in a particular area.
-They choose one project from Critical Analysis or Design or Performance or Scriptwriting or Video Drama.
+Year 12 Course: In the Year 12_Course con- and Theatre and Studies in involves theoretical study exploration of themes, iss movements of traditions of relevant acting techniques and spaces.
+The Group Performance, of six students, involves creat theatre of 8 to 12 minutes an opportunity for each st her performance skills and other students throughou For the Individual Project, their expertise in a particu- one project from Critical A Performance or Scriptwrit n Drama and through pra ues, styles a of theatre, ex s, performan of between t ting a piece duration.
+If cudent to der d collaborate t the process students de alar area.
+The Analysis or De Theatre ctical nd xploring ice styles hree and of original t provides monstrate e with s. monstrate ey choose esign or

+Particular Course Requirements: assessment and examination requiremen 1tc

-Students must satisfactorily complete all course, assessment and examination requirements, including acting in front of an audience.
+Students must satisfactorily complete all course, a including acting in front of an audience. requiremen its,

-HSC examination - 1 hour and 30 minutes Group Performance Individual Project
+External Assessment: HSC examination - 1 hour and 30 minutes Group Performance Individual Project